Contents: Preliminary adjustment ↧ Basic adjustment ↧

 Basic adjustment

-Complete all of the above, plus:
+Complete all the steps above, plus:

 - Check the exhaust gas recirculation system (chapter 6)

-- Check ignition timing (section 34)
+- Check the ignition timing (section 34)

-- Check battery charging circuit (chapter 5)
+- Check the battery charging circuit (chapter 5)

 - Check the fuel system (section 18)

-- Replace air filter (section 19)
+- Replace the air filter (section 19)